Graduate Programs Seminar

 LLM/SJD Student Grant Funding

-The Graduate Programs Committee oversees a limited amount of discretionary funds for small individual grants to our graduate students.
+The Graduate Programs Committee oversees a limited amount of discretionary funds for small individual grants to graduate students.
 These funds are meant to support extraordinary research opportunities and activities that are not already available to you within the Law School, such as presenting a paper at a conference or undertaking research that cannot be done in Madison.
 The purpose for which funds are requested must be directly relevant to your research and supported by your advisor.
 Awards will be granted on a case-by-case basis, at the discretion of the Committee and its Chair.
+Please submit the Grant Funding Request Form via email or in-person to the Graduate Programs Office at least 8-weeks prior to needing funds.